College Alumni Society Undergraduate Research Grant

 Fall funding cycle Deadline: October 21, 2018 midnight (Applicants notified by December 22)

-Applications and all supporting materials, including Faculty recommendations, are due electronically to CURF by midnight on Sunday, October 21, 2018.
+Applications and all supporting materials, including a Faculty recommendation, are due electronically to CURF by midnight on Monday, March 11, 2019.
 Applications will be evaluated by a faculty committee designated by CURF.
 Applications with late material risk not being considered.

 These grants are intended to help offset the costs of research projects proposed by students and supervised by a Penn faculty member.